-SARs can be made verbally or in writing and although you do not have to complete our application form, I would urge you to read it so that you can see the information we need in order to handle your request efficiently.
+SARs can be made verbally or in writing and although you do not have to complete our application form, we would ask you to read it so that you can see the information we need in order to handle your request efficiently.

 To be valid, your request/completed application form must include the necessary evidence of your identity, so that we can be sure that you are entitled to receive the requested information.

 If you are applying on someone else’s behalf, we will also need evidence of their consent.
 Alternatively, you may have a legal right to represent a patient, for example, where they are unable to manage their own affairs and you have a Lasting Power of Attorney (Health and Welfare); or, in the case of a young child, you have parental responsibility.

 Accessing a deceased patient’s health/medical record

-- you have a claim arising from the individual’s death
+- Any person who may have a claim arising out of the patient’s death

 You can read more about the process, the fees and the evidence of identity required in the Accessing your personal information leaflet and on our application form.Accessing your personal information: information leaflet Accessing your personal information: information leaflet